flywheel-apps/fmriprep/README.md

 fMRIPrep requires that your data set include at least one T1w structural image and (unless disabled with a flag) a BOLD series.
 This data must have its dicoms classified with our classifier gear, and converted to nifti files with our dcm2niix gear, in that order.

+A freesurfer license may also be supplied in the form of a text file.
+While this input is optional, a freesurfer license MUST be present, either attached to the project as a file, or as an input here.

 ## Setup:
 If you have not run BIDS curation on your data, you must first prepare your data with the following steps:
 1. Run the [SciTran: DICOM MR Classifier](https://github.com/scitran-apps/dicom-mr-classifier) gear on all the acquisitions in your dataset